jbowes/repl/content/strategies-for-asynchronous-apis.md

 ## Option 1: Pretend and defer

-Pretending that the API is still synchronous, and defering expensive work, is often the best option for retrofitting existing APIS, as you can keep the same interface.
+Pretending that the API is still synchronous, and deferring expensive work, is often the best option for retrofitting existing APIS, as you can keep the same interface.

 ## Option 2: Block and de-duplicate